ByAUJay

 The Criticality of Admin Keys and Multisigs

-- Multisig Wallets: Require multiple signatures to authorize transactions, reducing single points of failure.
+- Multisig Wallets: These wallets need multiple signatures to approve transactions, which helps minimize those pesky single points of failure.

 Best Practices for Securing Admin Keys